Oda of Metz

 Oda of Metz (c.
-910 – 10 April 963) was a German noblewoman.
+910 – 10 April 963) was a noblewoman from East Francia.

-She was the daughter of Count Gerard of Metz.
+She was the daughter of Count Gerhard I of Metz.
 Her mother Oda of Saxony was a daughter of Otto I, Duke of Saxony and thus a member of the Liudolfings.
-One of her brothers was Henry the Fowler.
-Because of this family connection Oda was a aunt of the first Holy Roman Emperor, Otto I the Great.

 In 930, Oda married Gozlin, Count of Bidgau and Methingau, who gained fame as military commander for his brother, Adalberon I of Metz.
 Because she outlived her husband by twenty years, she was head of the household and ran the estate and lands until their children had reached adulthood.